SQL-Academy/en.sql-academy/course/module-6/indexes/article.md

 for efficient operation, but not so many that it impacts performance.
 If you're unsure about the right number of indexes, start with the minimum and add as necessary.

+**Let's check how well we've understood the topic:**

+Which statement best explains why you should not index every column in a database table?